(Dedicated to my friend Virgil W.Westdale - veteran of the 442nd Regimental Combat Team)

 It was to be an all-day effort, through cold rain and relentless German pounding, before Company F finally took Hill 555 withs its commanding view of Bruyères and the surrounding hills.
 But as an evening mist began to cloak Donkey Flats, the Germans launched a counterattack.
 It was still raining at dawn, 17 October, as General Dalquist urged his 143rd Regiment, to take Champ le Duc, defended by the Grenadier Regiment 736.

 Once again, the Americans were welcomed by an artillery barrage - fifty well placed shells and concentrated machinegun and sniper fire from the stone houses (see photo).
 A second German counterattack hit the 100th Battaltion just as its forward platoons were jumping off.
 The Nisei eventuelly turned the tide, but as soon as the lead elements reached Donkey Flats, they fell victim to a German hell fire from Hills A and B and once again the stone houses.

 By noon of the 17th , the 100th Btl had advanced as far as the first of four conical hills that towered over Bruyères.
 The 2nd Btl on the right kept pace, driving back two determined counterattacks and launching an attack on Hill "B," second of the four hills.
 Meanwhile, the 3rd Btl swung quietly into position on the right of the 2nd Btl on the night of the 17th.
-The photos shows Hill B, once from Hill D and the photo below has been taken near the old Chruch of Bruyères.
+The photo shows Hill B from Hill D.

 following morning, all three battalions mounted a battering-ram attack behind a screen of fire from the 522nd Field Artillery Btl and other elements of division artillery.